 The rating of hazards is limited to those hazards that directly or indirectly affect the safety and security of the public, passengers, employees, rolling stock, and facilities.
 Sound Transit performs reactive hazard identification through analysis of events, including investigations of adverse incidents, reporting from employees and contractors via the ESRT or Safety Committee meetings, etc. From a proactive view, ST systematically identifies all reasonably foreseeable hazards, their functions, and interfaces using wide-ranging expertise from a competent team.
 These may result from audits and inspections, change management, and failure trends.
 All identified hazards and mitigations from pre-revenue are tracked within SSIMS and then transferred via Operational Hazard Assessment Reports into the Safety Metrics application.
-All open hazards in Safety Metrics are available for monitoring and measurement in the operational environment.
+All open hazards in Safety Metrics are viewed through Power BI reporting and are available for monitoring and measurement in the operational environment.